-The McAuley School of Nursing at University of Detroit Mercy focuses on providing nursing students with a practical scientific education along with learning how to work with underserved populations and treating patients as more than a set of symptoms.
-The school features small classrooms and provides full-time, part-time and accelerated nursing tracks for a BSN or MSN degree.
+The McAuley School of Nursing at the University of Detroit Mercy focuses on providing nursing students with a practical scientific education along with learning how to work with underserved populations and treating patients as more than a set of symptoms.
+The school features small classrooms and provides full-time, part-time, and accelerated nursing tracks for a BSN or MSN degree.
 Other degrees offered include DNP and a post-graduate APRN certificate.
-Classes are offered in-person, online or hybrid.
+Classes are in-person, online, or also hybrid.

-University of Detroit Mercy is a private Catholic university that’s sponsored by the Society of Jesuits and the Religious Sisters of Mercy.
+The University of Detroit Mercy is a private Catholic university.
+The school has sponsorship from the Society of Jesuits and the Religious Sisters of Mercy.
 The school offers over 100 degrees from seven schools and colleges that include Liberal Arts & Education, Architecture, Engineering & Science, Law, Health Professions and Nursing, Dentistry, and Business Administration.
 The athletics teams participate in the NCAA Division I and in multiple conferences.

 Programs: BSN, MSN, DNP